 When it comes to improving your vocabulary, there is no substitute for reading more books.
 That said, reading books is not the only way.
-Dedicated apps like GRE Vocabulary Builder or Red Herring have given options to learn in a fun way, but there are many more apps you should know about.
+Dedicated apps like GRE Vocabulary Builder or Red Herring have given options to learn in a fun way.
+And apart from these, there are many more apps you should know about.
 So without further ado, here are the best apps/games to boost your vocabulary.

 Best Vocabulary Builder Apps

 Crossword puzzles are a great way to discover and learn new words.
-It also helps in retaining the ones you already know.
+On top of that, it also helps in remembering the words you already know.
 But what if rather than showing you multiple rows and columns, you get to work your way with only 7 words?

 - Access from multiple devices without losing data